janymuong/alx-system_engineering-devops/0x19-postmortem/postmortem.md

 ## Issue Summary:

 - Time:
 > From **Jun 28, 2023 6:00 AM** to **Jun 28, 2023 12:00 PM (UTC-4)**, students were greeted with an `'Empty reply from server'` text instead of the promised `'Hello Holberton'` served out by practice Docker containers.
-The impact was - most users encountered the dreaded 500 errors, with the peak disruption reaching 100% confusion as students could not practice what they know, I mean coming from a place of having learned new information.
+The impact was - most users encountered the dreaded `404/500` *errors*, with the peak disruption reaching 100% confusion as students could not practice what they know, I mean coming from a place of having learned new information.
 The elusive ***'Hello Holberton'*** went into hiding, yeah?

 - **Root Cause:**
 At first, the team(me) thought it was an invalid configuration of the HTTP server.
 Ah, the obvious 'go to' heart of all mystery.

 > **Pro Tip:**
 > When servers go silent, check if they've simply embarked on a solo journey to find themselves!
 > Okay I am joking, it was not that or a misconfiguration.
 Apache service was not actually started.
 Yes, it wasn't.

 <br/><br/>

 ## Timeline:

-- **06:00 AM:** Alas, the cries of confused users echoe.
+- **06:00 AM:** Alas, the cries of confused users echo.
 The curtain of error is raised.
 - **06:35 AM:** Our vigilant monitoring system [*PagerDuty*](https://www.pagerduty.com/) blinks an alert, and the debugging knight(me) wields his mind.
 - **07:40:** Initial theory: A 'Hello Holberton' overload?
 Analyzes memory and disk usage.
 - **08:00 AM:** Knight grows weary; no improvement...